bitfile/youness/README.md

 # Youness

-New files will be uploaded
+New files will be uploaded.
+I may or may not include spreadsheet files with the code as they are only good for visual represantation.
+You can always feed the data in an array.

 ## About